ENCCS/gpu-programming/content/13-examples.rst

 Numba's ``@vectorize`` and ``@guvectorize`` decorators offer an interface to create CPU- (or GPU-) accelerated *Python* functions without explicit implementation details.
 However, such functions become increasingly complicated to write (and optimize by the compiler) with increasing complexity of the computations within.

 Numba also offers direct CUDA-based kernel programming, which can be the best choice for those already familiar with CUDA.
-Example for stencil update written in Numba CUDA is shown in the `data movement section <https://enccs.github.io/gpu-programming/13-examples/#gpu-parallelization-data-movement>`_, tab "Python".
+Example for stencil update written in Numba CUDA is shown in the above section, tab "Stencil update in GPU".
 In this case, data transfer functions ``devdata = cuda.to_device(data)`` and ``devdata.copy_to_host(data)`` (see ``main_cuda.py``) are already provided by Numba package.

 .. challenge:: Exercise: CUDA acceleration in Python